vishal-2000/BrickBreakerExtended/README.md

 The Brick Breaker Game using python3 and OOPS concepts (DASS course assignment (14th to 17th Feb))
 ## Creator information
 - Created by Vishal Reddy Mandadi
-- DASS Course assignment 2
+- DASS Course assignment 3 (extension of assignment 2)

 ## New Features (Through Assignment 3)
 ### Controls